 A final resting place

-In July 2018, John’s great nephew had some news to share with us.
+In July 2018, John’s great nephew, Nick Previté, had some news to share with us.
 After spending years searching for his great uncle’s grave, and joining forces with another WWI researcher in Australia, he became convinced that the grave of an unknown lieutenant in the Royal Army Medical Corps, ‘Known unto God’, at Hooge Crater Cemetery, was that of his uncle, Lieutenant John Gillis Butt.

 In 2016, the case for rededicating the grave was presented to the Commonwealth War Graves Commission, with supporting evidence which included the position of the Grenadier Guards at the Kruiseik Cross Roads and the statements made by Lieutenant Colonel Earle, Private Venton, and an unidentified German doctor.
 The Cross Roads were under British control from 18-29 October 1914 and again after 28 September 1918.
 There were seven lieutenants in the RAMC who had no recorded place of burial during these time frames.
 Of these seven, only three died in Flanders.
 Two of those three were killed a number of miles from the Cross Roads and were excluded as possible candidates.
 By process of elimination and with additional supporting evidence, it was possible to prove that the grave at Hooge Crater Cemetery was almost certainly that of Lieutenant John Gillis Butt.

 The Commonwealth War Graves Commission accepted the evidence and forwarded the submission to the Ministry of Defence, the final adjudicator concerning the naming of graves where the inscription states ‘Known unto God’.
-In July 2018, the case was accepted by the MoD and a service of rededication, organised by the JCCC, will take place at the graveside on 9 October 2018.
-John’s great nephew will be there to represent the family.
+In July 2018, the case was accepted by the MoD and a service of rededication, organised by the JCCC, took place at the graveside on 9 October 2018.
+John’s great nephew was there to represent the family.

 (Hooge Crater Cemetery is about 4kms from Ypres on the road to Menin.
 There are 5916 Commonwealth WWI servicemen buried or commemorated there but 3570 of the burials are unidentified.
 Special memorials record the names of a number of casualties either known or believed to be buried among them, or whose graves in other cemeteries were destroyed by shell fire.)